Lou Berney

-Lou Berney (born 1964) is an American crime fiction author who has published four books since 2010.
+Lou Berney (born 1964) is an American crime fiction author who has published six books since 1991.
 For his works, Berney has won multiple awards including an Anthony, Barry and Edgar for The Long and Faraway Gone.
-With November Road, Berney won the CWA Ian Fleming Steel Dagger while also winning additional Barry and Edgar awards.
+With November Road, Berney won the CWA Ian Fleming Steel Dagger while also winning additional Anthony and Barry awards.
 Apart from writing, Berney was a screenwriter whose written film, Angels Sing, was released in 2012.
 Berney has also taught at the University of Oklahoma and Oklahoma City University during the 2010s.